mass10/intro-react-nodefest/exercise-3/README.md

-# Hands-on React Workshop - Exercise 3 - State & Props
+# Hands-on React Workshop - Exercise 3 - Passing Data from Parent to Child

 Time to start making our app!